creightonmonson/ACI_Fabric/README.md

 #### Deploy the Tenant Policies:
 `ansible-playbook playbooks/fabric1/tenant_policies/fab1-tn.yml -i ACI_Hosts.yml`

+#### Deploy Fabric:
+This playbook uses ansible import to run the above 3 playbooks in a row to maintain the state of the entire fabric.

+`ansible-playbook playbooks/fabric1/fabric_deploy.yml -i ACI_Hosts.yml`

 ## Notes
 Each task has error handling specifically added to avoid timeout errors from the APIC API.
 I found when running the playbooks that the API would send 503 errors occasionally which caused the playbook to fail.